Value added tax

 Value added tax (VAT) is a tax which your business collects from your customers on behalf of the government.
 VAT must be added for most goods and services when you sell them (output VAT).
 In the same way, you are entitled to deductions for VAT for most goods and services you purchase for the business (input VAT).

 However, only once you have sold vatable goods and services for more than NOK 50,000 within a 12-month period must you register in the VAT Register.
-Until the enterprise is registered in the VAT Register, no output VAT must be added to sales.
+You cannot add VAT on your sales until you have registered the enterprise in the VAT Register.

 25% - for most goods or services